Citizens United (organization): Positions and advocacy

 Citizens United is known for its support of conservatives in politics.
 The group produced a television advertisement that reveals several legislative actions taken by John McCain, which aired on Fox News Channel.
 On October 2, 2006, in reaction to revelations of a cover-up of inappropriate communications between Republican Congressman Mark Foley and House pages, Citizens United president David Bossie called on Dennis Hastert to resign over his role in covering up the scandal.

 The group sued and lost a case against New York Attorney General Eric Schneiderman over Schneiderman's demand that it disclose all its donors.

 In 1999, Citizens United wrote and funded a VHS tape produced by The Strategy Group on the Clinton administration's relationship with Chinese businessmen called "The Truth Revealed...
 Confidential Report: Bill Clinton, Al Gore and the Communist Chinese Connection".
 It is written and hosted by then company president, Floyd G. Brown.

 Citizens United campaigned against Michael Moore's 2004 film Fahrenheit 9/11, advocating for government limits on how much advertising the film received.
-It also made advertisements attacking the film, and when the Federal Election Commission held that Moore's film was not a violation of the Federal Election Campaign Act, produced its own rebuttal film called Celsius 41.11.
+It also made advertisements attacking the film, and when the Federal Election Commission held that Moore's film was not a violation of the Federal Election Campaign Act, Citizens United produced its own rebuttal film called Celsius 41.11.
 However, the FEC held that paying to air Celsius 41.11 would constitute an illegal corporate campaign expenditure.

 In 2008, Citizens United produced a documentary film highly critical of Hillary Clinton called Hillary: The Movie.
 Fearing prosecution from the FEC, the organization sought a declaratory judgment in federal court to assure their right to show the movie, leading ultimately to the Supreme Court decision in Citizens United v.
 Federal Election Commission.
 It previously produced and screened advertisements attacking other Democrats, including Bill Clinton, John Kerry, and Al Gore.
 In the 1988 US presidential election, Citizens United ran an ad that used Willie Horton to attack Democratic nominee Michael Dukakis.

 The group has produced a film criticizing the United Nations.